jupyter-book/jupyter-book/docs/content/figures.md

 ## Markdown figures

-Markdown figures combine [colon style admonitions](admonitions:colons) and [HTML image parsing](content-blocks-images), to produce a "markdown friendly" syntax for figures, with equivalent behaviour to the `figure` directive above.
+Markdown figures combine [colon style admonitions](admonitions:colons) and [HTML image parsing](content-blocks-images), to produce a "Markdown friendly" syntax for figures, with equivalent behaviour to the `figure` directive above.

 To enable them, add this to your `_config.yml` file: